homieiot/convention/convention.md

 In order to unpublish / remove a device the following steps should be performed in order:
 1. remove the retained `$state` attribute from the broker by publishing a zero length payload message to its topic
-2. any other retained attributes or property values can be cleared via the same method afterwards
+2. any other retained attributes or property values should be cleared via the same method afterwards

 ### Nodes